 Do I Need a Visa or Passport for Israel?

-What is the Climate Like in Israel?
+What Is the Climate Like in Israel?

 Is the Food Safe in Israel?